 Systematic interrogation of 3q26 identifies TLOC1 and SKIL as cancer drivers.

-|Abstract||3q26 is frequently amplified in several cancer types with a common amplified region containing 20 genes.
+UNLABELLED: 3q26 is frequently amplified in several cancer types with a common amplified region containing 20 genes.
 To identify cancer driver genes in this region, we interrogated the function of each of these genes by loss- and gain-of-function genetic screens.
 Specifically, we found that TLOC1 (SEC62) was selectively required for the proliferation of cell lines with 3q26 amplification.
-Increased TLOC1 expression induced anchorage independent growth and a second 3q26 gene, SKIL (SNON), facilitated cell invasion in immortalized human mammary epithelial cells.
+Increased TLOC1 expression induced anchorage-independent growth, and a second 3q26 gene, SKIL (SNON), facilitated cell invasion in immortalized human mammary epithelial cells.
 Expression of both TLOC1 and SKIL induced subcutaneous tumor growth.
-Proteomic studies demonstrated that TLOC1 binds to DDX3X, which is essential for TLOC1-induced transformation and affected protein translation.
-SKIL induced invasion through up-regulation of SLUG (SNAI2) expression.
-Together, these studies identify TLOC1 and SKIL as driver genes at 3q26 and more broadly suggest that cooperating genes may be co-amplified in other regions with somatic copy number gain.
+Proteomic studies showed that TLOC1 binds to DDX3X, which is essential for TLOC1-induced transformation and affected protein translation.
+SKIL induced invasion through upregulation of SLUG (SNAI2) expression.
+Together, these studies identify TLOC1 and SKIL as driver genes at 3q26 and more broadly suggest that cooperating genes may be coamplified in other regions with somatic copy number gain.

 |Year of Publication||